f0rb1dd3n/Reptile/README.md

 ## Contributing

 I am open to receiving contributions.
-If you can contribute with this project, open an issue to discuss the contribution, fork the project and make a pull request.
+If you can contribute with this project, discuss the contribution via e-mail or open an issue, fork the project and make a pull request.
 I will evaluate pull requests and merge to the project.